Skip to main content

 4. Max Distribution Available (Green Callout)

-The green highlighted section at the top of the report shows the recommended distribution rate and the monthly income that rate would produce.
+The green highlighted section at the top of the report shows the firm's recommended distribution rate and the monthly income that rate would produce.

 Distribution Rate

-• This is the firm's recommended available distribution rate
+• This is the firm's recommended Available distribution rate

-• Default: 5.4%
+• Default: 5.40%

 • Editable under Settings → Value Adds → Guardrails Settings → Available Rate